tiffehr/collaboration-capstone/docs/README.md

 # 👋

-**This project aims to help cross-newsroom collaborators more effectively pitch their projects.**  The more we can guide decision-makers to "yes, and"-thinking and clear decision-making points, the smoother it is to gain approval to start your collaborative efforts.
+**This project aims to help cross-newsroom collaborators more effectively pitch their projects.**  The more we can guide decision-makers to "yes, and"-thinking and clear decision-making points, the smoother it is to jump-start your collaborative efforts.

 The goal is to draw from emergent industry norms to create a multi-facted pitch that front-loads potential stumbling blocks that could arise once the project has started.
-Clearly buliding on norms and patterns can help decision-makers focus on _new_ facets of a project in discussion.
-The hope is this makes for faster approvals, clearer guidlines and better projects overall.
+Transparently buliding upon norms and patterns can help decision-makers focus on _new_ facets of a project rather than past stumbling blocks.
+With this focus, we can achieve faster approval, broader guidlines and smoother projects overall.

 **Pick & choose from a menu of options** used by other news organizations in their collaborations, from small, helpful reminders to overarching strategic plans like like leadership structures and project sustainability.